-Last week I wrote this post about the top two ways I use audio Bibles.
-While I am a big proponent of audio Bibles (after all, I present, record, and sell whole books of the Bible myself) there are definitely some times when you’ll want to refrain from turning on your audio Bible.
+Not too long ago, I wrote this post about the top two ways I use audio Bibles.
+While I am a big proponent of audio Bibles there are definitely some times when you’ll want to refrain from turning on your audio Bible.

 Don’t use an audio Bible for your first few readings of a book.